 Music gigs and performances

-All live shows for the summer of 2020 (including music gigs, theatre and dance performances, etc) are expected to begin after the 15th of July and will only take place outdoors.
+All live shows for the summer of 2020 (including music gigs, theatre and dance performances, etc) began on the 15th of July and only take place outdoors.
 Although several major music festivals and performances have already been canceled due to COVID-19, the shows to be held in the summer months must follow the following measures: The ticket availability must be calculated for a 40% venue capacity, the stage should be 3 meters away from the first row of seats and in case there are no seats (standing audience), a distance of 1.5 meters should be kept between the attendees.

 Panigiria (Greek traditional festivities)